 1) Understand the Label

 3) Recognize the good stuff

 Now you know, not all of the "bad" ingredients aren't as bad as we have been "taught" and not all the "good" ingredients aren't as good as we have been "taught".
 You have the basics down, it is time to read some labels and make some choices.
 Has your dog shown sensitivity to an ingredient?
 Can you be sure it was actually the ingredient you think it was?
+The FDA recently published an article which strongly suggests grain-free diets are not what they are cracked to be are linked to certain health problems!
 What is your budget?
 How many dogs do you need to feed?
 What is their activity level? and so on.
-You will learn there are a number of very affordable high quality kibbles hiding in plain sight.
+You will learn there are a number of very affordable high-quality kibbles hiding in plain sight.

 and no, we aren't sponsored by Kirkland...I wish though...